linux-china/dotenvx-jetbrains-plugin/README.md

 - Generate and update public key for normal `.env` and `.properties` files from `Generate` popup menu
 - Intention action to encrypt plain value in the editor
 - Intention action to edit encrypted value in the editor
+- Native support for Spring Boot `application.properties` or `application.yaml`

 <!-- Plugin description end -->